Email FacebookTwitterMenu burgerClose thin

 Estate Planning Tips

-• Building an estate plan can be dangerous to do on your own.
-In fact, it’s one of the premier times when a financial advisor may be able to help you.
-Finding a qualified financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+• Building an estate plan can be dangerous to do on your own, as it’s one of the premier times when a financial advisor may be able to help you.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 • You can’t directly place your 401(k) plan into your living trust.
 However, you can name the trust as a beneficiary.